 The one-eyed Cyclops exploded from the cavern roaring with barbarous aggression at the group of startled sailors who were petrified where they stood, but the appearance of a fleeing magician at the hooves of the monster sparked them into action.
 Together, the sailors lunged toward the beast but the monster towering over them was unfazed and launched into an unrelenting attack on their number.
 With their weapons practically useless against the might of the colossal creature, Sinbad led his team back to their landing craft with the mighty monster on their heels until the magician produced a stolen magic lamp and used it to summon a genie from within its golden interior.

-With the magical genie unleashed, the magician commanded him to build a barrier between the men and the Cyclops and no sooner had he wished it, the genie created an invisible barrier which imprisoned the monster for a time.
-Taking full advantage of the opportunity, Sinbad, the magician and the terrified members of the crew retreated to the sea and set course for their vessel anchored offshore vowing never to return…all the while, the monstrous Cyclops remained confined to the beach where it lingered…roaring ferociously after the trespasser.
+With the magical genie unleashed, the magician commanded him to build a barrier between the men and the Cyclops, and no sooner had he wished it, the genie created an invisible barrier that imprisoned the monster for a time.
+Taking full advantage of the opportunity, Sinbad, the magician, and the terrified members of the crew retreated to the sea and set course for their vessel anchored offshore vowing never to return…all the while, the monstrous Cyclops remained confined to the beach where it lingered…roaring ferociously after the trespasser.

-It was this moment that blew the minds of Hollywood greats like George Lucas, Steven Spielberg, Joe Dante, Robert Zemeckis and Peter Jackson.
-The incredible sequence was crafted by the godfather of visual effects, Ray Harryhausen and transformed the visual effects genre forever sending many of Hollywood most celebrated visionaries on a journey that would see them revolutionise the entire industry.
+It was this moment that blew the minds of Hollywood greats like George Lucas, Steven Spielberg, Joe Dante, Robert Zemeckis, and Peter Jackson.
+The incredible sequence was crafted by the godfather of visual effects, Ray Harryhausen, and transformed the visual effects genre forever sending many of Hollywood’s most celebrated visionaries on a journey that would see them revolutionize the entire industry.
 It was this love of Ray Harryhausen‘s masterwork that facilitated the insertion of a monstrous creature into the events of every one of George Lucas’ Star Wars movies, as well as giving birth to countless alien species making up the Star Wars universe.

-For decades, fans of all ages have yearned for a resource that would catalogue this incredible bounty of monsters and aliens and showcase them to the world in incredible detail whilst giving them an insight into how these remarkable characters came to fruition.
-And finally, author Mark Salisbury and Abrams Books For Young Readers have delivered the holy grail of reference books.
+For decades, fans of all ages have yearned for a resource that would catalog this incredible bounty of monsters and aliens and showcase them to the world in incredible detail whilst giving them an insight into how these remarkable characters came to fruition.
+And finally, authors Mark Salisbury and Abrams Books For Young Readers have delivered the holy grail of reference books.

 The Moviemaking Magic of Star Wars: Creature + Aliens | By Mark Salisbury